 With a population of around 25,000, Desenzano del Garda is the biggest town on Lake Garda in Northern Italy.
 It is therefore regarded by many locals as the unofficial capital of the lake.
 You'll find it on the southern shore along the main road and rail links.
 Its certainly worth a day visit if you are in the area.

 I myself found the town an impressive place to visit and it seemed a lively, bustling lakeside resort especially at the weekends.
 But avoid going there on a Monday as you will find almost everything closed down as that is the rest day.

-Otherwise it's an active community of cafe culture, shopping and night-life with lots of things to do.
+Otherwise it's an active community of cafe culture, shopping and night-life as well as relaxing on the beach by the lake.
+There are certainly lots of things to do in Desenzano.

 The layout of the town

 The town has many interesting streets, historic in appearance and which wind around the old area between the lakefront and the castle on the hill above.

 On the lake is the attractive Cesare Battisti promenade and a large marina which is shielded by a harbour wall.
 At the end of the wall is the small lighthouse which is a local landmark of the lakefront.

 But there is also a large grass area at the front with trees and it is pleasant to sit on a bench and people watch or gaze out over the lake.

 TOP 5 THINGS TO DO AND PLACES TO VISIT IN DESENZANO

 1. Enjoy the vibrant club culture including a popular gay scene.